 a block up from the market, on first Avenue,

 Essentially French in all the best ways, Le Pichet restaurant is European elegance in the heart of Seattle’s Pike Place Neighborhood.
 Crowded in a small storefront with a selection of Charcuterie made from homemade pâté and fine cheeses, this restaurant is one of my favorite places to sit and enjoy a glass of wine with a friend or to sit alone in the window and read as 1st Avenue bustles past with life.
+In fact, the European atmosphere makes this a really easy restaurant to enjoy a meal alone with less self-consciousness (click here for more tips on confidently dining out alone).

 What to order: Salade Verte (a salad featuring hazelnuts), homemade charcuterie, or a glass of Lillet Blanc.